Disneyland Discontinuing The Southern California Annual Pass, But For How Long?

 With more and more people heading to the Disneyland Resort for all of these new things, changes are coming to their tickets.
 Joseph Pimentel of the OC Register said that a Disneyland spokesperson confirmed the Southern California annual pass has been discontinued, but only for now.

 Beginning Nov.
-20, the official website of Disneyland had removed the pass which did not allow for new purchases of it.
+20, the official website of Disneyland had removed the pass, which did not allow for new purchases of it.

 Those that currently hold a Southern California annual pass will have the option to renew once their pass expires.
 Those who recently had their passes expire will receive letters giving them the option to renew their pass if they choose to do so.